coffee2code/remember-me-controls/readme.txt

 * Automatically check "Remember Me" : The ability to have the "Remember Me" checkbox automatically checked when the login form is loaded (it isn't checked by default).
 * Customize the duration of the "Remember Me" : The ability to customize how long WordPress will remember a login session when "Remember Me" is checked, either forever or a customizable number of hours.
-* Disable "Remember Me" : The ability to completely disable the feature, preventing the checkbox from appearing and restricting all login sessions to one day.
+* Disable "Remember Me" : The ability to completely disable the feature, preventing the checkbox from appearing and restricting all login sessions to 2 days.

 NOTE: WordPress remembers who you are based on cookies stored in your web browser.
 If you use a different web browser, clear your cookies, use a browser on a different machine, or uninstall/reinstall (and possibly even just restarting) your browser then you will have to log in again since WordPress will not be able to locate the cookies needed to identify you.